SanliFaez/FAIR-Battery/README.md

 We are closely collaborating with the [Flow Battery Research Collective](https://fbrc.dev/about.html) established in 2023 by chemist Dr. Daniel Fernandez and engineer Dr. Kirk Smith.

+## News and Updates

++ __April 9th 2024__ We hosted a workshop at the Flow4TUbattery conference at TU/e.
+The first functioning FAIR Battery cell design was debuted during workshops at the Technical University of Eindhoven in Eindhoven, NL.
+Here is [a blogpost about our experience](https://fbrc.dev/posts/Flow4U-conference/)

+A fully assembled cell with charged electrolyte was demonstrated and workshop attendees were able to assemble cells themselves.

 ## Project pillars